Select Page

 Extremely Rare

-This is not the black resin from the plant.
-The plant does produce a sticky, stretchy black resin, also known as labdanum, which was used in ancient Egypt for various cultures for its healing properties.
-This wax from this product is made from the flowers that were processed as an absolute and leaves the wax part of the process.
+However, this listing is NOT the black resin from the plant.
+The plant does produce a sticky, stretchy black resin, also known as labdanum, which was used in ancient middle eastern world for its healing properties too.
+This Floral Wax product is made from the flower tops only that were processed as an absolute oil and leaves the wax part of the process.

 Cistus Cistus ladaniferus, also known as rockrose, is a beautiful and powerful plant with a rich history of medicinal and therapeutic use.
 Cistus ladanifer is native to the Mediterranean region, particularly Spain and Portugal.
 It is also native to Israel, Syria, Lebanon as well as Egypt.